What is Ethereum?

 Of course, stolen funds represent higher risks when it comes to money laundering (ML) and terrorism financing (TF).
 Therefore, virtual asset service providers (VASPs) should be wary of such funds and avoid them if they want to remain compliant with local and international crypto regulations.

 Scorechain supports the Ethereum blockchain with full coverage of ERC-20 tokens and stablecoins to help VASPs monitor funds and assess the level of risk associated, giving them all the information they need to meet regulatory requirements on cryptocurrencies.

 Would you like to see how Scorechain can help your company in its compliance journey?
 Don’t hesitate to reach out to us.

 Scorechain is a Risk-AML software provider for cryptocurrencies and digital assets.
-As a leader in crypto compliance since 2015, the Luxembourgish company serves more than 100 customers in 37 countries, ranging from cryptocurrency businesses to financial institutions with crypto trading, custody branch, digital assets customers onboarding, audit and law firms and some LEAs.
+As a leader in crypto compliance since 2015, the Luxembourgish company serves over 100 customers in 37 countries, ranging from cryptocurrency businesses to financial institutions with crypto trading, custody branch, digital assets customers onboarding, audit and law firms and some LEAs.

 Scorechain solution supports Bitcoin analytics with Lightning Network detection, Ethereum analytics with all ERC20 tokens and stablecoins, Litecoin, Bitcoin Cash, Dash, XRP Ledger and Tezos.
 The software can de-anonymize the Blockchain data and connect with sanction lists to provide a risk scoring on digital assets transactions, addresses and entities.
 The risk assessment methodology applied by Scorechain has been verified and can be fully customizable to fit all jurisdictions.
 300+ risk-AML scenarios are provided to its customers with a wide range of risk indicators so businesses under the scope of the crypto regulation can report suspicious activity to authorities with enhanced due diligence.